-A Buyer’s Guide to Dining Room Tables
+A Guide to Dining Room Table StylesBy Bailiegh Basham · November 25, 2019

 These tables stand on a large, single "leg" and are available in a variety of shapes and sizes.
 It is easy to push your chairs flush to this type of table, but long legs may not enjoy the center impediment.
 Single pedestals are great for round tables, small tables, and/or pub tables in your eat-kitchen or breakfast nook.
 For your dining room, a single pedestal table works best when used for seating fewer than eight.
 When expanded further, it can be prone to tipping if someone leans on one end or the other.

 Two pedestals are better than one in a very large dining room.
 All pedestal tables "open" to accept leaves on geared slides, so they are easy to expand.
 The balance afforded by a double pedestal base, however, allows this type of dining table to open to seat 12 or more with relative ease.
-Double pedestals also tend to look a little more formal in your dining room.
+Double pedestal tables also tend to look a little more formal in your dining room.

 Incredibly versatile, the leg table is the most common table of all.
 At Countryside, most of our leg tables will add a fifth leg centered under a leaf for stability if you add several leaves.
 We offer dining room and kitchen tables that expand to more than 20 feet in length.
 Sometimes, several legs are added for support.
-Wooden slides are typically used for expansion of leg tables.
+Wooden slides are typically used for the expansion of leg tables.

 The first known tables specifically for dining were trestle tables.
 Trestles add strength and stability to your dining surface and allow some design elements not available in other types of kitchen and dining tables.
-Expansion for leaves is accomplished with geared slides so that the table top slides apart and the trestle remains intact.
+Expansion for leaves is accomplished with geared slides so that the tabletop slides apart and the trestle remains intact.

-Butterfly Leaf Tables:
+Butterfly Leaf Tables

 Butterfly leaf tables completely self-store their expansion leaves.
-The leaves will fold so that they can be inserted underneath the closed table top.
+The leaves will fold so that they can be inserted underneath the closed tabletop.
 It is important to consider that butterfly leaves will have a seam just like any other leaf, as well as a seam in the center for folding.
 There is quite a bit of engineering involved in this leaf, so it is important to maintain and care for these tables properly.
-Butterfly tables, however, are incredibly convenient and come in a number or styles, shapes, and sizes.
+Butterfly tables, however, are incredibly convenient and come in a number of styles, shapes, and sizes.

-Pull-out Console Tables:
+Pull-out Console Tables